 1. Print and cut out the template patterns.
 The template includes – beard, mustache, face, nose, body (the big rectangle), belt (the strip and the small square) and the semi circular piece (the hat).

 5. Take the small square cut out and apply golden craft glitter on it.
-Attach it on the middle of the black belt.
+Attach it to the middle of the black belt.

 7. It’s time to make Santa 3 D!
 Roll the prepared Santa pattern around a cardboard tube, gluing the ends together.
 Attach the cone hat on the top end of the roll.